Panhellenic Liberation Organization: Operation

 On 10 July 1941, army officers Majors I. Papathanassiou, Th.
 Barbas, E. Dortas and Captain Anastasios Sakellaridis founded Defenders of Northern Greece (YBE), a Greek nationalist resistance organization.
 Its goals were the preservation of the territorial integrity of Greece and the countering any Bulgarian attempts to absorb Greek Macedonia.
 Its membership was drawn mostly from the pre-war military and the still functioning state administration, and politically belonged to the right, professing loyalty to the Greek government in exile and King George II.
 Nevertheless, like most resistance groups at the time, by 1943 did accept vague references to post-war "socialism" and accepted the entry of socialist members into its ranks.
 The organization it was a fierce opponent of EAM-ELAS, especially given the Comintern's well publicized pre-war support for the inclusion of Greek Macedonia into a greater "autonomous Macedonia", which would inevitably fall under Yugoslav or Bulgarian hegemony.
 Its headquarters were located in the offices of the Prefecture Inspection Service of the General Administration of Thessaloniki.

 YBE hoped to halt Bulgarian encroachment in Macedonia by proving their loyalty to the German authorities and in turn gaining their support.
 YBE member and prefect of Pella Georgios Themelis, issued a declaration which stated that whoever fights the Germans is an enemy of Greece.
 Their pleas fell on deaf ears, as the Germans continued to tolerate if not encourage Bulgarian efforts.
 YBE then shifted its focus towards smuggling fighters into the Middle East, where they were to join the Free Greek Forces of the Greek government-in-exile.
-In September, the ELAS-led Drama uprising failed and the population was subjected to mass reprisals.
+In September of 1941, the communist-led Drama uprising (since ELAS was created only in 1942) failed and the population was subjected to mass reprisals.
 Hundreds of Greeks were killed, dozens of villages were razed and thousands of people were made refugees.
-YBE’s persistence with non-violent resistance proved to be unpopular, costing it many defections.
+YBE's persistence with non-violent resistance proved to be unpopular, costing it many defections.
 In early 1943, agents of the British Special Operations Executive (SOE) landed in Greece to execute Operation Animals, an Allied diversionary operation.
 The British also sought to foster the expansion of the right wing National Republican Greek League (EDES) in Epirus and YBE in Macedonia, to counterbalance ELAS.